(last updated March 2020)

 A2J Author® allows authors to repeat (or loop) a Question or series of Questions in order to collect multiple values for similar types of information (e.g., names and amounts of assets, names and birthdates of all children, etc.) The program does this by associating a Counting Variable with a Repeat Dialog.
-A Counting Variable is associated with a Question by entering the name of the Counting Variable in the field provided under the Question Tab (Figure 77).
+A Counting Variable is associated with a Question by entering the name of the Counting Variable in the field provided under the Question Tab (see figure below).

 The Counting Variable keeps track of the number of times the Repeat Dialog (or Loop) has been repeated.
 The number associated with a particular loop constitutes the value of the Counting Variable.
 That value is then appended to each variable name used in a Question which is part of that loop.